Should I Replace Or Repair My HVAC System?

 Two Reasons to Replace a Young System…

 1. A Major Breakdown – if your heat exchanger (for a furnace), compressor (for an air conditioner), or motor fail, they deﬁnitely need to be replaced with new components.
-If the labor and part cost begin to approach several thousand dollars, replacing the entire system is probably your best option.
+And if the labor and part cost begin to approach several thousand dollars, replacing the entire system is probably your best option.

-2. Lack of Comfort in Your Home – if your heating and air conditioning system doesn’t get your house warm or cold enough, it’s often because it’s the wrong size or has been poorly installed.
+2. Lack of Comfort in Your Home – if your heating and air conditioning system doesn’t keep your house warm or cold enough, it’s often because it’s the wrong size or has been poorly installed.
 When that’s the case, the only alternative to suffering for years in an uncomfortable house is to replace the system with One Hour’s No Pressure Process.

 If Your HVAC System’s 12 Years Old or Older…